DmitrySoshnikov/hdl-js/README.md

 #### Script emulator commands

-The emulator commands operates on a loaded gate, and include:
+The emulator commands operate on a loaded gate, and include:

 - `set <name> <value>` -- sets a value of a needed pin or name
 - `eval` -- evaluates the logic on currently set pins